What’s the Difference Between State and Federal Criminal Court?

 If you’re facing a criminal investigation in the Charlotte area, Randall & Stump, Criminal Defense Attorneys should be your first call.
-Our lawyers understand that we’re also fighting for your case, we’re fighting for you.
+Our Charlotte criminal attorneys understand that we’re not just fighting for your case, we’re fighting for you.
 To schedule a free and confidential case consultation, contact us today at (980) 237-4579.

 The Origins of State and Federal Criminal Courts